dcaulton/cv_worker/README.md

 # cv_worker
 task nodes for computer vision work, intended to be run on hardware accelerated platforms

+this repository is a reference application.
+It only supports the 'ping_cv_worker' operation.
+To write a worker to do your own tasks, fork this project and make a new system for your needs, see 'writing your own cv_worker' below

 ## what does this application do?
 cv_worker provides communications and data persistence layers around a system dedicated to supporting specific operations.  the cv_worker code will also include the executable code for the 'model' doing the operation of interest.
 These models are typically driven by a big data file as well of course.